 Ex Voto on Exhibition in De Pest at Museum Het Valkof in Nijmegen in 2021

-“Ex Voto” is part of De Pest (The Black Death) a new exhibition at Museum Het Valkof in Nijmegen which runs from 26th May to 22nd August 2021.
+“Ex Voto” was part of De Pest (The Black Death) at Museum Het Valkof in Nijmegen which ran from 26th May to 22nd August 2021.
 This installation included both the ‘lockdown votives’ created during the first lockdown of the COVID-19 pandemic and series of ‘plague votives’ commissioned especially for the exhibition.
 De Pest shows how one of the most devastating infectious diseases that ever ravaged the world left its mark on art and society.
-With more than 200 works by artists such as Gabriël Metsu, Albrecht Dürer, Erwin Olaf and Berlinde De Bruyckere and writers such as Dante Alighieri, Giovanni Boccaccio and Albert Camus, the museum connects the history of the plague with current events.
-Never before has an exhibition of this size been devoted to this subject in the Netherlands.
+With more than 200 works by artists such as Gabriël Metsu, Albrecht Dürer, Erwin Olaf and Berlinde De Bruyckere and writers such as Dante Alighieri, Giovanni Boccaccio and Albert Camus, the museum connected the history of the plague with current events.
+Never before had an exhibition of this size been devoted to this subject in the Netherlands.

 “Back from the Dead” at the History of Science Museum in Oxford (UK) from 4th November 2016 until 18th March 2018.